 Veronica’s Suffering Face of Christ is the Logical Object of Adoration in the Holy Face Devotion

 First, the Veronica Veil image is key to the Holy face Devotion, as is made clear in The Manual of the Archconfraternity of the Holy Face.
 Some associate other images of Christ with the Devotion, and while they are beautiful and often have compelling stories of their own, the revelations given to Sister St. Pierre and the thousands of miracles associated with the Devotion indicate that the dolorous (sorrowful) Face of Christ is what is being offered to the Father in reparation for sins against the first three commandments; it is the sorrowful Face which is so pleasing to the Father.
 He is moved by the suffering Face of His Son to have pity for man’s face, disfigured by sin.

 More specifically, the Veronica Veil image, even more so than the Shroud of Turin, for example, is the logical object of veneration in the devotion.
 Veronica was mentioned numerous times in the revelations as a model of consolation to Christ, which we are called to emulate by offering reparation to the Father.
 According to the revelations, this comprises the greatest consolation to the Sacred Heart of Jesus.
 (Christ was still living when Veronica offered Him consolation; the Shroud of Turin records the dead, wounded Face of Christ at the moment of the Resurrection.)

 The Veronica Veil image is the one that Venerable DuPont used to perform thousands of miracles over a span of thirty years of the Church’s greatest miracle working, earning him the title of “perhaps the greatest miracle worker in Church history” by Pope Pius IX.
 The miracles were effected through the prayers of the devotion and oil from a lamp burning in front of a hand drawn Veronica’s Veil Holy Face image, which had been touched to the original Veronica’s Veil in the Vatican.
-This veil itself was the subject of a miraculous event, in that it had become inexplicably “enlivened” for three hours on December 27, 1848, the third day of a Christmas octave exposition.
+This veil itself was the subject of a miraculous event, in that it had become inexplicably “enlivened” for three hours January 1849, the third day of a Christmas octave exposition.